-Performance Outcome Accepta ble Outcome Section Section 1 - Accepted subject to requirements and assessable development PO1 Development avoids areas of environmental significance.
+Perfo rmance Outcome Acceptal ble Outcome Section on 1 - Accepted subject to require ements ar nd assessable development PO1 Development avoids areas of environmental significance.
 AO1.1 Development does not result in the clearing of vegetation and is set back a minimum of 20 metres from a wetland or water course mapped on OM12 - Wetland and Watercourses Overlay Map. - Ass essable development PO2 Development is sited in a State environmental area only where there is no reasonable opportunity to avoid the area and where the extent of development in the State environmental area has been minimised.
 AO2.1 No Acceptable Outcome PO3 Development minimises or mitigates adverse impacts on areas of environmental significance where such impacts are unavoidable.
-Or AO3.2 Development within an area identified on OM1 - Biodiversity Overlay Map does not involve vegetation clearing.
-Where development within an area identified on OM1 - Biodiversity
+AO3.1 Or AO3.2 Development within an area identified on OM1 - Biodiversity Overlay Map does not involve vegetation clearing.
+Where development within an area identified on OM1 - Biodiversity Overlay Map is unavoidable, measures recommended by a suitably qualified ecologist are incorporated to protect and retain

-Perfo rmance Outcome Acceptab ole Outcome Overlay Map is unavoidable, measures recommended by a suitably qualified ecologist are incorporated to protect and retain the environmental values and underlying ecosystem processes within or adjacent to the development site to the greatest extent practical. cil may require the applicant to provide an assessment prepared by a suitably qualified PO4 Development is designed to avoid and minimise edge effects and other impacts to Protected Areas, Marine Parks and Declared Fish Habitat Areas identified on OM1 - Biodiversity Overlay.
-AO4.1 Or AO4.2 Development is setback a minimum of 100m from Protected Areas, Marine Parks and Declared Fish Habitat Areas identified on OM1 - Biodiversity Overlay.
+Perfo rmance Outcome Acceptab le Outcome the environmental values and underlying ecosystem processes within or adjacent to the development site to the greatest extent practical.
+PO2, Cound e: To demonstrate compliance with AO2 or cil may require the applicant to provide an assessment prepared by a suitably qualified PO4 Development is designed to avoid and minimise edge effects and other impacts to Protected Areas, Marine Parks and Declared Fish Habitat Areas identified on OM1 - Biodiversity Overlay.
+A04.1 Or A04.2 Development is setback a minimum of 100m from Protected Areas, Marine Parks and Declared Fish Habitat Areas identified on OM1 - Biodiversity Overlay.
 Development which is compatible with the long-term preservation of Protected Areas, Marine Parks and Declared Fish Habitat Areas identified on OM1 - Biodiversity Overlay.is located within 100m of the areas, including: (a) roads and pathways; (b) landscaping or habitat restoration areas consisting of local indigenous plant species; (c) open space land uses; (d) storage areas; (e) employee or communal recreation areas; (f) stormwater management infrastructure where adopting water sensitive urban design solutions.
-Development minimises noise and light spillage into Protected Areas, Marine Parks and Declared Fish Habitat Areas identified on OM1 - Biodiversity Overlay. by: (a) directing light away from the nominated areas or using light shields; (b) establishing 20m dense native vegetation buffers between development and the nominated areas; (c) locating artificial noisegenerating activities away from the nominated areas.
+Development minimises noise and light spillage into Protected Areas, Marine Parks and Declared Fish Habitat Areas identified on OM1 - Biodiversity Overlay. by: (a) directing light away from the (a) directing light away from the nominated areas or using light shields; (b) establishing 20m dense native vegetation buffers between development and the nominated areas; (c) locating artificial noisegenerating activities away from the nominated areas.
 PO5 An adequate buffer to wetlands identified on OM1 - Biodiversity Overlay Map is provided and maintained.
-AO5.1 A buffer for an area of state environmental significance (wetland protection area) has a minimum width of:

-Performance Outcome Acceptable Outcome (a) 200 m where the area is located outside an urban area; or (b) 50 m where the area is located within an urban are
+AO5.1 A buffer for an area of state environmental significance (wetland protection area) has a minimum width of: (a) 200 m where the area is located outside an urban area; or (b) 50 m where the area is